Travel Health - Precautions Along the Way

 more comfortable if your feet swell on the plane.

-- Take steps to prevent dangerous blood clots during long periods of travel.
-Sitting still for 4 or more hours slows down the blood flow in your legs and raises your blood clot risk.
+- Walk around the plane during flights to prevent dangerous blood clots during long periods of travel.
+Sitting still for 4 hours or more slows down the blood flow in your legs and raises your blood clot risk.

 - Take steps to prevent jet lag, such as drinking plenty of liquids